Linda Corbould: Career

 In 2006, Wing Commander Corbould oversaw the RAAF's program to accept the C-17 Globemaster III strategic transport aircraft into service.
 She assumed command of No. 36 Squadron RAAF on 17 November 2006 and delivered the RAAF's first C-17 from the United States to Australia on 4 December 2006.
 Corbould completed her posting as commander of the squadron on 8 December 2008.
 On this day she also led the RAAF's first all-female aircrew during a training flight.
 The next woman to lead a RAAF flying squadron assumed command of No. 33 Squadron in December 2018, and No. 36 Squadron did not have another all-female aircrew until August 2020.

 After completing her posting to No. 36 Squadron, Corbould was appointed the Senior Air Force Officer in Tasmania, a position she had requested.
-She retired from the RAAF on 8 May 2011 after completing 30 years of service, but remained an officer in the Air Force Reserve.
-In this role, as of 2018, she works with Australian Air Force Cadets.
+She retired from the RAAF's permanent force on 8 May 2011 after completing 30 years of service, and remained an officer in the Air Force Reserve.
+At this time she had completed more than 4000 flying hours in C-130 Herclues aircraft and 500 flying hours in Globemasters.

 In July 2015 Corbould was the keynote speaker at a RAAF Association reunion in Launceston.
 In November that year she was appointed a member of the Veterans' Review Board, which is an independent statutory authority that assesses decisions made by several Australian Government agencies concerning grants and pensions for ex-service personnel.

+Corbould became the Air Force liaison officer for the Australian Air Force Cadets units in Tasmania during 2017.
+Her duties include arranging opportunities for cadets to have direct exposure to the Australian Defence Force and managing a range of administrative tasks.
+Corbould remained in this role as of 2026 and intended to retire permanently from the RAAF in 2028.